natsci-droid/natsci-droid.github.io/_posts/2021-01-26-Classifying Dog Breeds.md

 A separate classifier is required for each step, trained for the specific purpose, then must be combined for the overall app.

+The human face feature detection will use Haar feature-based cascade classifiers, originally implemented by [Viola and Jones](https://link.springer.com/article/10.1023/B:VISI.0000013087.49260.fb) in 2001.
+It is ideal for this task because it detects faces with high accuracy whilst processing images quickly.

+The dog detection will use the ResNet50 Convolutional Neural Network trained on ImageNet.
+ResNet50 is a very deep neural network that benefits from residual learning to overcome the difficulty of training such deep layers.
+Because it achieved first place in the ILSVRC 2015 classification task, which includes classification of dogs, it is well suited to this task.
+More detail can be found in the [technical report]()https://arxiv.org/abs/1512.03385.

+Finally, the breed classification must be trained to the specific data because no existing model exists with all the classes.
+Additionally, any model benefits from fine tuning on representative data and there may be aspects of this data that are unique.
+For example, pictures are more likely to be taken by the general public rather than professional photograpers with professional equipment.

+Although a classifer can be trained from scratch, this is not the best approach.
+The data set is small by machine learning standards, so does not provide enough data to adequately learn.
+Transfer learning can use models already trained on larger datasets, even if the classes are different.
+The lower level features, such as lines and corners are learned in the lower levels of the network and can be reused.
+Additional layers added on top of the pretrained model permit fine tuning to the desired classes.
+Two models are investigated and compared: [VGG16](https://arxiv.org/abs/1409.1556) and [InceptionV3](https://arxiv.org/abs/1512.00567).
+Both of these are popular high performing convolutional neural networks ideal for image classification tasks.

 ## Metrics
 The model performance will be measured by calculating the accuracy on test data, which has been witheld from the training and validation process.

+Accuracy is the most popular classification metric, though can mask detail in the results.
+For example, if there is a very large class imbalance, the accuracy of the smaller clas can be hidden by the accuracy of the larger.
+This can be illustrated by two classes, where one comprises 90% of the data.
+If a model always predicted the largest class, it would achieve 90%, despite knowing nothing to distinguish the classes.

+There is not such a large class imbalance here, but results for different classes have been exained with a confusion matrix.
+This highlights where classes have been confused, ost likely because they appear similar, but gives a good indication where to colect more data.

 ## Data Exploration
 There are two data sets provided with this project, a set of dog images and a set of human images.
 Below are example images from this data set.